Answering "Why Work Here"

-Learn the best way to answer questions about company motivation concisely and effectively, for front end / web developers / software engineers.
-Written by ex-interviewers at big tech.
+Learn the best way to answer questions about company motivation concisely and effectively, for front end engineers.

 As a hiring manager, "Why do you want to work here" is an extremely common question that is probably asked in over 70% of interviews.
 Yet, most candidates fail to answer this well.
 In this article, you will learn from ex-interviewers how to answer this question in an effective and concise manner Front End Engineers/Software Engineers: